-• TURN 2 Us- This comprehensive program utilizes a holistic approach by promoting cognitive, physical and emotional wellbeing to the entire PS 128 and PS 4 school community.
+TURN 2 Us- This comprehensive program utilizes a holistic approach by promoting cognitive, physical and emotional wellbeing to the entire PS 128 and PS 4 school community.
 TURN 2 Us works with the Healthy Schools Healthy Families program to mediate some of the health and mental health stressors in both schools so that students can perform better academically.
-Events held in 2013 include sleep away camp, boys and girls basketball leagues, dance teams, creative arts and drama programs and field trips to a NY Liberty basketball game and ballet show.
-Parent/teacher consultations, drama programs and communication events we also held.
+Events held in 2014 include Camp Vacamas, boys and girls basketball leagues, dance teams, CHONY Nutcracker ballet performance, creative arts and drama programs.
+In addition, 2014 field trips included a NY Liberty basketball game and a Tour of Yankee Stadium.
+Parent/teacher consultations. drama programs and communication events we also held.